 Facebook and Instagram both have an option in the settings where you can put in the amount of time you want to use on each app in a day.
 Mine is set for 1 hour on each app.
 So I get a message after an hour that my time is up.

 You don’t get locked out though and can keep using the app.
 Most times I try to stick to the 1 hour.
 But even when I don’t stick to it, I’m reminded that I’m choosing to waste time and after a few minutes I stop and shut down the app.

 It’s a work in progress change because we are so used to looking at our phones for hours on end without a time limit!

 Watch Netflix/ your favourite TV show as a reward for doing something meaningful in your life and choose which shows you watch.
 You don’t have to watch every new show out there.
 Be intentional with your time.

-When I get home from work, I put my phone in a separate room and focus on my daughter.
-Because I know I need that quality time with her after not seeing her all day.
+When I spend time with my kids, I put my phone in a separate room and focus on my daughters.
+Because I know I need that quality time with them.

 Our families need us to be present, to listen to them and bond with them without the distraction of a phone, TV or computer.

 Ephesians 5:15-16 says ‘Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.’

 In order to stop wasting time and live an intentional life, we need to be very aware of what we are choosing to spend time on.